-Journal of International Students (JIS), both Print ISSN 2162-3104 & Online ISSN 2166-3750, is dedicated to following best practices on ethical matters, errors and retractions.
+Journal of International Students (JIS), both Print ISSN 2162-3104 & Online ISSN 2166-3750, and its Publisher, STAR Scholars Network, are dedicated to following best practices on ethical matters, errors, and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
 Any kind of unethical behavior is not acceptable, and the Editorial Board of this journal does not tolerate plagiarism in any form.
 Authors submitting articles to the Journal of International Students affirm that manuscript contents are original.

 Duties of Editor/Copy Editor

 - Publication Decisions: Based on the review report of the Editorial Review Board, the editor has complete responsibility and authority to accept, reject or request modifications to the manuscript.

 - Review of Manuscripts: Each editor must ensure that each manuscript is initially evaluated by the editor for originality, making use of appropriate software to do so.
 Following desk review, the manuscript is forwarded blind peer review to the editorial review board who will make a recommendation to accept, reject, or modify the manuscript.